kura-okubo/SeisMonitoring.jl/README.md

 ```
 You can avoid the precompile error for those packages.
 We corrected these dependencies in the forked version used in the option 1 above.

+## SeisBase.jl
+We have developed this software package with `SeisIO.jl` v1.2.1, which is currently maintained as [SeisBase.jl](https://github.com/JuliaSeismo/SeisBase.jl).

 ## Installation

 Type the commands below in the Julia REPL: